“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Homeowners Insurance

-Homeowners insurance is another holding cost that you’ll need to consider when selling your property.
-You’ll need to keep your homeowner’s insurance policy active until the sale is complete to protect your property in case of any damage or accidents.
+Homeowners insurance is another holding cost you must consider when selling your property.
+You’ll need to keep your homeowner’s insurance policy active until the sale is complete to protect your property in case of damage or accidents.
 Great insurance is only important when you need it.
 Do yourself a favor and ask friends and family who they have, especially if they have made a claim.
-Great insurance companies actually help their clients.
+Great insurance companies help their clients.
 Resist going with a company because you saw their commercial on TV.

 utility bills